 No elite institution is complete without a snazzy job title for its members.
 People who make up the Academy are known as immortels (immortals).

-No, the members are not deified.
 The term is related to the motto inscribed on the seal Cardinal Richelieu gave to the Academy: À l’immortalité (To immortality).

 For those with less dramatic tastes, members of the Academy are also known as académiciens (academics).

 There are 40 seats in the Academy.
 Although fewer than 40 may be filled at a given time as members die or resign, there are never more than 40 members at once.

 Since the Academy’s creation, there have been a grand total of 732 immortels, including seven Nobel Prize winners.
 Some of the most well-known members include Voltaire and Victor Hugo.

 The Academy’s Mission

 Staying true to its literary roots, the Academy’s main mission is to protect and promote the French language.

 A language may not ordinarily be thought of as needing protection, especially one as common and widespread as French.
 Nevertheless, potential changes to French are sometimes seen as a threat to the purity and beauty of the language.